mohitjaiin/websocket/README.md

-A basic chat system with a single server and multiple client system using the ws library of node.js.
+A basic chat system with a single server and multiple client using the ws library of node.js.
 For further information and steps you can refer to the WebSocket - Documentation PDF file committed above.